pip-services/pip-services-docs/content/en/dart/commons/refer/reference_exception.md

 > ReferenceException(String correlationId, locator)

 - **correlationId**: String - (optional) unique transaction id used to trace execution through a call chain.
-- **locator**: dynamic - locator to find reference to dependent component.
+- **locator**: dynamic - locator used to find a reference to a dependent component.